Chapter I - Nightmares

 The room is dark, except for a dim light bulb creating a small spotlight in the centre of the space.
 There she is, draped in the low glow she's crying.
 I want to reach out and touch her but I can't move.
 She's sat upright hugging her knees to her chest, muttering amongst her sobs.

 "Please, please let me go....I promise, I won't tell anyone... please don't hurt me".

 The figure moves silently, looming over.
-Her face is stained with tears, her light, blue eyes, bloodshot and red as she looks up at it.
+Her face is stained with tears, her light, blue eyes bloodshot as she looks up at it.
 The figure grabs a section of her matted, blonde hair and pulls her head back.
-She scrunches her eyes shut, as her crying gets louder.
+She scrunches her eyes shut, and sobs even louder.

 She pleads again to no avail.